Long Beach Personal Injury Lawyer

 Will a Long Beach personal injury case need to go to court?

 Not all personal injury cases that arise in Long Beach will necessarily need to go to court.
 In fact, most personal injury matters are resolved through settlements with insurance companies.
-However, if an insurance company, insurance carrier, or at-fault party refuses to offer a fair settlement or denies a claim altogether, it may be necessary for the injury victim to file a personal injury lawsuit.
+However, if an insurance company, insurance carrier, or at-fault party refuses to present a fair settlement offer or denies a claim altogether, it may be necessary for the injury victim to file a personal injury lawsuit.

 Even when it lawsuit has been filed, it is still rare for a case to make it all the way to a jury trial.
 There are various steps along the way in a personal injury litigation matter that allow for both sides to reach a favorable agreement.
 Attorneys for both parties will continuously engage in negotiations in an effort to resolve the matter.
 However, a jury trial will be necessary if the parties involved cannot reach an agreement.

 You may have heard that it is not possible to recover compensation if you shared any blame for the incident that caused your injuries.
 However, that is not true.
 California operates under a “pure comparative negligence” rule.
 This means that an injury victim is entitled to recover compensation even if they are partially to blame for the incident.
 However, the total compensation they receive will be reduced based on their percentage of fault.

 In many states, a plaintiff (the injury victim) cannot recover compensation if they are 50% or 51% or more at fault for the incident.
 However, injury victims in California can be up to 99% at fault and still receive compensation.